-Note: See Wipfli Alert of December 21, 2016, for subsequent guidance for small employers with less than 50 employers.
+Note: See article "Small Employers Can Use HRAs and Reimburse for Individual Health Insurance Premiums" dated December 21, 2016, for subsequent guidance for small employers (with under 50 employees).

 A Health Reimbursement Arrangement (HRA) is a medical expense reimbursement arrangement under Code Sections 105 and 106 whereby the employer reimburses employees for substantiated medical expenses, generally up to a specified dollar amount each year.
 Employers have used HRAs in recent years to help manage health insurance costs.
 Some employers changed their health insurance to very–high-deductible coverage (e.g., $5,000) and then used an HRA to help employees by paying for a portion of their deductible (e.g., $2,500).
 This would often result in significant savings in premium costs.
 Alternatively, employers have dropped their coverage and put an HRA in place to reimburse employees for some of their medical expenses, including premiums.